PeterLuschny/table/README.md

 * Further, the library serves as the basis for a project in which the triangles are analyzed in more detail and connections to other sequences are investigated.
 You can take a look here: [TriangleAnalyser](https://luschny.de/math/oeis/Abel.html).

 # Installation

+Currently there is only one dependency.
+Make sure your Python has the "more_itertools" package installed.

 * If you want to use the package only in one project just copy the file "Tables.py" (only this file!) into the root directory of your project.

 * If you want to install it globaly into your Python environment do this: Following the advice from [stackoverflow](https://stackoverflow.com/a/16196400) query the Python user directory in your shell:

       python -m site --user-site

   If the returned directory does not yet exist create it with:

       mkdir -p "the answer from the query"